twirapp/kv/README.md

 KV is a lightweight key-value storage solution built with Go, designed for simple and efficient data persistence.

-Is can use various backends, but for now only redis implemented
+Is can use various backends, but for now only redis and inmemory implemented

 ## Installation